michal-h21/make4ht/README.md

       }
     }

-Table keys are the configured file names.
+Table keys are the configured filenames.
 It is necessary to insert them as `["filename.html"]`, because of Lua syntax rules.

 This example maps audio file `sample.mp3` to a section subpage.
 The main HTML